Charge Transfer and $dd$ excitations in AgF$_{2}$: Results

-We note here that the broad absorption below the CT excitation can be roughly decomposed into 2 modes centered at around 1~eV and 1.7~eV.
+In addition to the absorption tail of the CT excitation, we detect a broad absorption band which can be roughly decomposed into 2 modes centered at around 1~eV and 1.7~eV.
 As the sample is warmed up to room temperature, the 1.7~eV excitation seems to remain almost intact with respect to energy, while the 1~eV excitation seems to soften toward 0.8~eV.
 The two separate modes can be easily distinguished in the spectra measured at 300~K as shown in Fig.~\ref{fig:sig1}.
-As will be seen below, the CT excitation at 3.4~eV and the optical mode at 1.7~eV are consistent with a CT excitation and $d-d$-excitations, respectively, as seen in the RIXS data.
+As will be seen below, the CT excitation at 3.4~eV and the optical mode at 1.7~eV are consistent with a CT excitation and $dd$ excitations, respectively, as seen in the RIXS data.
 We also note a possible spectral weight transfer from the CT sector to the subgap excitations as a function of temperature and as shown in Fig.~\ref{fig:sig1}.
 However, the confidence boundary that we have on our optical conductivity data in this range requires a further and more precise experimental investigation of this range to understand this spectral weight interplay as a function of temperature.

-We now turn to the inspection of the XAS and RIXS data.
-F $K$-XAS on AgF$_2$ is compared to O $K$-XAS on La$_2$CuO$_4$~\cite{chen1994} in Fig.~\ref{fig:unoccDOS} (Bottom panel).
-The peak at the absorption threshold of La$_2$CuO$_4$ reflects the O 2$p$-Cu 3$d$ hybridization and originates upon excitation to the Upper Hubbard Band (UHB) of predominantly 3$d_{x^2-y^2}$ character in this material~\cite{chen1994}.
-Such $p$-$d$ hybridized peaks have also been observed in F $K$-XAS of several 3$d$ metal fluorides~\cite{nakai1988,velasco2013,bondino2009}.
-The sharp peak marked by the arrow in F $K$-XAS on AgF$_2$, therefore represents excitations in to Ag 4$d$ orbitals via hybridization with F 2$p$, reflecting the narrow UHB in AgF$_2$~\cite{Gawraczynski2019}.
-A good account of the XAS spectra can be obtained by comparing with the unoccupied DOS of AgF$_2$ shown in Fig.~\ref{fig:unoccDOS} (Top panel).
-The broad structures above the unoccupied $d$-band can be assigned to Ag $5s$ and $5p$ states which hybridize with F $2p$ states.

-Upon excitation at the F $K$ edge, a well-resolved RIXS spectrum can be observed (Fig.~\ref{fig:RIXS}).
-For comparison, O $K$-RIXS spectrum of La$_2$CuO$_4$ is also presented in Fig.~\ref{fig:RIXS} (Left panel) with overall remarkably similarity, which facilitates the assignment of the features and further supports the claim that silver fluorides are excellent cuprate analogues.
+Further discussion of the optical conductivity spectra and comparison with that of the cuprate analog La$_2$CuO$_4$ (black line) will be given in Sec.~\ref{sec:agf2vslsco-optics}.